indraai/indra.team/instructions/main.md

 ## SUMMARY

-The **[topic]** is a conversation is the base of the instructions.
+The **[topic]** is a conversation and the base of the instructions.
 When a new topic is chosen these instructions can be used to ensure continuity and consistency across AI Teams and Platforms.

 ## IDEA